Ryan Garcia’s Former Opponent Begins Fight to Become Mayor

 The boxing world and the political arena don’t often collide, but one former fighter is stepping into an entirely new ring.

-Though uncommon, boxers turning over into politics is not unheard of, with Manny Pacquiao famously Senator in the Philippines, Nikolai Valuev becoming a member of parliament, and Vitali Klitschko becoming mayor of Kyiv being just a few examples of fighters trading the ring for a fight of an entirely different kind.
+Though uncommon, boxers turning over into politics is not unheard of, with Manny Pacquiao famously a Senator in the Philippines, Nikolai Valuev becoming a member of parliament, and Vitali Klitschko becoming mayor of Kyiv being just a few examples of fighters trading the ring for a fight of an entirely different kind.

 The move comes as part of Reform UK’s campaign to gain influence in local government, with the party selecting one ex-boxer as their candidate.